-The RTSM coordinator will have a key role in coordinating requests and leverage support from within the Hub partners including the NDC Partnership initially.
+The RTSM coordinator, under guidance from the Hub Team Leader, will have a key role in coordinating requests.

-Figure 3: Process for accessing technical assistance through the NDC Hub utilising the RTSM (adapted from the RTSM operations manual)
+Figure 3: Process for accessing technical assistance through the NDC Hub utilising the RTSM for services that cannot be provided by Hub partners (adapted from the RTSM operations manual)

-A marketing strategy for the RTSM will be developed to ensure that it engages broadly with potential providers of technical assistance from the private sector and civil society.
+A marketing and outreach strategy for the RTSM will be developed to ensure that it engages broadly with potential providers of technical assistance from the private sector and civil society.